morgoe/yogaruka/_includes/content/prices.md

 {% include price.html title="Private IN PERSON or ONLINE Class" subtitle="45-90min" amount="from $95" url="/contact" %}

-10-session passes offer you the first class for free and are valid over 13 consecutive weeks/3 months/ from purchase.
+10-session passes offer you the first class for free and are valid over 20 consecutive weeks from purchase.

 <div class="card m-top--md">
 	<table class="table">